shuyangsun/weather-data-processor/README.md

-# weather-data-processor
+# NCDC Weather Data Preprocessor

-Utility to concat NCDC weather data in the form desired for book Hadoop: The Definitive Guide.
+Utility to concatenate NCDC weather data in the form desired for book Hadoop: The Definitive Guide.